blackbird410/2D-Truss-Analysis/README.md

-# Planar Truss Analysis
+# 2D Truss Analysis - C++ Version

+This is the C++ implementation of the 2D Truss Analysis program, originally developed in Python.
+This version provides enhanced performance, a modern Qt-based GUI, and cross-platform compatibility.

+## Overview

 Before transitioning to a career in Computer Science, I pursued my studies as a third-year Civil Engineering student.
 During this time, I constantly pondered how I could leverage my coding skills within the realm of my academic pursuits, seeking to create something valuable not only for myself but also for fellow students.
 One particular structural aspect that captivated my interest was the truss.

-As the culmination of my coursework in the CS50 and CS50P courses on EdX, I embarked on a project to develop a Python-based 2D Truss Analysis program.
-This software is designed to comprehensively analyze truss structures, providing insights into support reactions, node displacements, and even presenting a visual representation of the deformed structure.
+This C++ version builds upon the original Python implementation, offering improved computational efficiency and a more robust architecture.
+The software is designed to comprehensively analyze truss structures, providing insights into support reactions, node displacements, and presenting a visual representation of the deformed structure.

 I firmly believe that this tool will prove invaluable to second and third-year Civil Engineering students enrolled in Structural Analysis courses.
 It will assist them in validating their manual calculations, fostering a deeper understanding of the subject matter.